the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   </Button>
 ~~~~~~~~

-It should look nice now.
-The next goal would be to implement a reverse sort as well.
-The list should get reverse sorted once you click a Sort component twice.
+This was done to improve the UI.
+The next goal is to implement a reverse sort.
+The list should perform a reverse sort once you click a Sort component twice.
 First, you need to define the reverse state with a boolean.
-The sort can be either reversed or non reversed.
+The sort can be either reversed or non-reversed.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~